AdobeDocs/marketo-learn.en/help/fundamentals/organizational-structure-learn.md

 ---
 title: Learn about defining your marketing organization structure
 description: To win in today’s shifting digital marketing landscape, you need a team that can respond to the evolving challenges marketers face every day.
 role: User
 level: Beginner
 kt: 10733
 thumbnail: 345416.jpeg
+exl-id: 935f92e8-ad52-44aa-90a3-396906e3a0c3
 ---
 # Learn about defining your marketing organization structure

 To win in today’s shifting digital marketing landscape, you need a team that can respond to the evolving challenges marketers face every day.
 Learn about ways to structure your marketing organization to meet the new challenges, the types of people you need on the team, and how to best position marketing to lead your organization into the engagement economy.